keithbuhler/keithbuhler.github.io/_posts/2016-07-07-writing-tools.md

 ![Sublime](https://upload.wikimedia.org/wikipedia/en/4/4c/Sublime_Text_Logo.png)

 * Ease 1/5, Usefulness 5/5: [Sublime Text 3](https://www.sublimetext.com/3).
 This is for L33T h@ckerz.
 It's like Texts.io but more powerful and more customizable.
 You can program beautiful academic papers using a mash up of plain text, Markdown syntax, Pandoc (for conversion), PDFLatex for presentation, and Bibdesk for citations.
 All these programs are free but require some programming competence.
 Dan Sheffler [explains](http://dansheffler.com/blog/2015-09-07-class-info-in-pandoc-and-latex/) in painful detail how to do this, and some web searches will turn up some helpful information as well.
 I am working on my own, very simplified written or video instructions, and will post the link when I can.
 Once you get this workflow down, it is amazing.
 It makes beautiful, lovely, amazing, awesomely formatted papers.
 I'm currently writing my dissertation as a plaintext markdown file (AcademicMarkdown syntax) in Sublime Text 3.
+* I'm working on a [template for formatting philosophy dissertations here.](https://github.com/keithbuhler/Template-for-philosophy-dissertations/)

 ### Other Fun or Useful Utilities ###